GrapeCity/ComponentOne-WinForms-Samples/NetFramework/PrintDocument/C1FlexGridPrintable2/C1FlexGridPrinter/readme-more.txt

 <><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><><>

-C1FlexGridPrinter is a class library designed to enable printing, previewing, or exporting a C1FlexGrid control using ComponentOne Reports for WinForms (specifically, the C1PrintDocument component).
+C1FlexGridPrinter is a class library designed to enable printing, previewing, or exporting a C1FlexGrid control using the C1PrintDocument component.
 It also allows you to insert a C1FlexGrid into a C1PrintDocument along with other data (including other grids), thus creating a complex document or report.

 The two main public classes providing this functionality are: